2007 New Orleans Saints season: Week 13: vs. Tampa Bay Buccaneers

 Coming off their divisional road win over the Panthers, the Saints went home for a Week 13 NFC South rematch with the Tampa Bay Buccaneers.
 In the first quarter, New Orleans trailed early with Buccaneers kicker Matt Bryant getting a 27-yard field goal.
 Afterwards, the Saints took the lead with QB Drew Brees completing a 4-yard TD pass to WR Terrance Copper.
 In the second quarter, Tampa Bay regained the lead with QB Luke McCown completing a 1-yard TD pass to TE Anthony Becht, along with Bryant nailing a 31-yard field goal.
 Afterwards, New Orleans retook the lead with Brees completing a 45-yard TD pass to WR Devery Henderson.

 In the third quarter, the Buccaneers regained the lead with RB Earnest Graham getting a 25-yard TD run.
 Later, the Saints retook the lead with CB Mike McKenzie returning an interception 53 yards for a touchdown.
-In the fourth quarter, New Orleans increased its lead with DE Will Smith taking McCown down in his endzone for a safety.
+In the fourth quarter, New Orleans increased its lead with DE Will Smith taking McCown down in the endzone for a safety.
 However, an attempted double reverse resulted in a lost fumble.
 It allowed Tampa Bay to get into position for the win, as McCown completed a 4-yard TD pass to TE Jerramy Stevens.

 With the loss, the Saints fell to 5–7.